trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 39.md

 7. Heading [3915](/headings/3915) does not apply to waste, parings and scrap of a single thermoplastic material, transformed into primary forms (heading [3901](/headings/3901) to [3914](/headings/3914)).

-8. For the purposes of heading [3917](/headings/3917), the expression ‘tubes, pipes and hoses’ means hollow products, whether semi-manufactured or finished products, of a kind generally used for conveying, conducting or distributing gases or liquids (for example, ribbed garden hose, perforated tubes).
+8. For the purposes of heading [3917](/headings/3917), the expression 'tubes, pipes and hoses' means hollow products, whether semi-manufactured or finished products, of a kind generally used for conveying, conducting or distributing gases or liquids (for example, ribbed garden hose, perforated tubes).

     This expression also includes sausage casings and other lay-flat tubing.
 However, except for the last mentioned, those having an internal cross section other than round, oval, rectangular (in which the length does not exceed one-and-a-half times the width) or in the shape of a regular polygon are not to be regarded as tubes, pipes and hoses but as profile shapes.

-9. For the purposes of heading [3918](/headings/3918), the expression ‘wall or ceiling coverings of plastics’ applies to products in rolls, of a width not less than 45 cm, suitable for wall or ceiling decoration, consisting of plastics fixed permanently on a backing of any material other than paper, the layer of plastics (on the face side) being grained, embossed, coloured, design-printed or otherwise decorated.
+9. For the purposes of heading [3918](/headings/3918), the expression 'wall or ceiling coverings of plastics' applies to products in rolls, of a width not less than 45 cm, suitable for wall or ceiling decoration, consisting of plastics fixed permanently on a backing of any material other than paper, the layer of plastics (on the face side) being grained, embossed, coloured, design-printed or otherwise decorated.

-10. In heading [3920](/headings/3920) and [3921](/headings/3921), the expression ‘plates, sheets, film, foil and strip’ applies only to plates, sheets, film, foil and strip (other than those of Chapter [54](/chapters/54)) and to blocks of regular geometric shape, whether or not printed or otherwise surface-worked, uncut or cut into rectangles (including squares) but not further worked (even if when so cut they become articles ready for use).
+10. In heading [3920](/headings/3920) and [3921](/headings/3921), the expression 'plates, sheets, film, foil and strip' applies only to plates, sheets, film, foil and strip (other than those of Chapter [54](/chapters/54)) and to blocks of regular geometric shape, whether or not printed or otherwise surface-worked, uncut or cut into rectangles (including squares) but not further worked (even if when so cut they become articles ready for use).

 11. Heading [3925](/headings/3925) applies only to the following articles, not being products covered by any of the earlier headings of sub-chapter II:
     (a) reservoirs, tanks (including septic tanks), vats and similar containers, of a capacity exceeding 300 litres;